pitter-patterz/pj2-1/README.md

 # Introduction
 This is the first task of *project 2*.
-We use Resnet-18 to do classfication on CIFAR images, and implemenet three methods of data augmentation, including cutout, mixup and cutmix.
+We use Resnet-18 to do classfication on CIFAR-100 images, and implemenet three methods of data augmentation, including cutout, mixup and cutmix.
 The model is referred to https://github.com/samcw/ResNet18-Pytorch.

 *model.py*: Define the structure of Resnet-18.